georgiee/origami/LOG.md

+## 170525
+Got that resizing working, tried out again RxJS to do so.
+Works pretty well.
+Throttled and providing initial value by using a BehaviorSubject.
+I also added some validations to the ruler as it might be possible that there are empty endpoints when the raycast failed or the mouse simply didn't move.
+I catch those errors now.
+I also moved back the main camera on the z axis as the value of 100 was to low- this caused failed raycasts on some sides of the origami.
+It is now at `z=1000` instead of 100.
+Together with the size of 400 of the origami it's safe to assume that I will always get a raycast intersecting the scene.
+If not, well I handle errors now pretty well :)

 ## 170524
-It's early in the morning and I finally fixed a bug with the normal creation together with a non-square orthopgraphic world.
+It's early in the morning and I finally fixed a bug with the normal creation together with a non-square orthographic world.
 I wanted the world to fill the full browser window.
 So I changed the width and height to match the browser window ratio.
-Previously it was just a square to make working with the orthopgraphic world easier in the beginning.
+Previously it was just a square to make working with the orthographic world easier in the beginning.
 This was fine until yesterday.

 When I was drawing my 2d line with the mouse the resulting plane normal pointed in some direction that was slightly but visibly off the expected direction.
-This didn't happen when one of the 2d components was null (so straight lines vertical or horziontal worked).
+This didn't happen when one of the 2d components was null (so straight lines vertical or horizontal worked).
 I immediately know that something was wrong with my normal calculation in the ruler.

 So understand what's wrong here how I create the perpendicular line to my mouse drawn line: startPoint and endPoint are 2d coordinates already in viewport coordinates (aka normalized device coordinates).